realpolya/gourds-and-grocers/README.md

 ### ERD

 ERD work was completed using FigJam.
+The data models use both embedding and referencing. ```Cart``` model utilizes subschema for items in the cart (item id and quantity).
+All three models reference each other.

 ![gourds and grocers data models](./assets/planning/Gourds_and_Grocers_ERD.png)